emmahewson/mp3-swimmon/README.md

         - Delete button brings up a modal to confirm the user definitely wants to delete location
             - Modal warns that deleting a location also deletes all events at that location (connected using the location_id field on the event)
             - modal uses Materialize's in-built animations
-    - If no results are returned from the database a 'no results' message containing a link to 'add-location' appears in the location cards container.
+    - If no results are returned from the database a 'no results' message containing a link to 'add-location' appears in the event cards container.
 - Back To Top Button
     - For content & functionality of back to top button see [Back To Top Button](#back-to-top-button)